 These monster bars pack a short list of ingredients you likely have on hand already.
 Here are the 9 ingredients you’ll need, and a few pro tips for ingredient substitutions you may be thinking of making:

-- Quick-cooking oats: we DO NOT recommend using anything besides quick-cooking oats in this recipe, as rolled or old-fashioned oats will soak up too much of the wet ingredients and result in dry bars.
-And nobody wants dry monster bars!
+- Quick-cooking oats: we DO NOT recommend using anything besides quick-cooking oats in this recipe.
+We found that rolled or old-fashioned oats soak up too much of the wet ingredients and result in dry bars.

 - All-natural, drippy peanut butter